SoftUni-Internal/interactive-content/EN/06-Reflection-and-Annotations/03-Constructors-Fields-Methods.md

 # Constructors

-Now, lets see how we can obtain a Constructor Objects.
+Lets see how we can obtain a Constructor Objects.

 We can use the **constructor class** that provides us the following methods for this purpose: